-- 15- ounce can black beans (optional, drained & rinsed)
+- 15- ounce can black beans (drained and rinsed)

 - Red pepper flakes for serving

 - Peel and chop the onion.
 Heat olive oil in a large pot on medium high.
-Add the onions and cook until they're tender.
+Add the onions and cook until they're tender, stirring occasionally.

-- Reduce heat and cook for 30 minutes, loosely covered, with a wooden spoon resting on the edge of the pot to prop open the lid.
+- Reduce the heat and simmer for 30 minutes, loosely covered.
+You can use a wooden spoon resting on the edge of the pot to prop open the lid.
 Stir occasionally to prevent sticking.

-- Serve chili with shredded cheddar and red pepper flakes at the table.
-Store leftovers in the refrigerator for up to three days, or freeze them.
+- Serve chili with shredded cheddar and red pepper flakes at the table, if desired.
+Store leftovers in the refrigerator for up to four days, or freeze them.